 - a.
 Apply to all students or, if specified, all members of the University. - b.
 Final approval by the Board of Trustees for carrying out major University responsibilities. - c.
 Enforced by students, faculty, and administrative personnel. - d.
-Adjudicated through University judicial procedures.
+Adjudicated through administrative action, University judicial procedures, or as provided in the policy.

 In general, all-University policies and administrative rulings apply only to those individuals registered as students.
 Some, however, also apply to University employees.
 Where such is the case, mention is made of the fact immediately before the text of the policy or ruling.